History of Tim McGraw in Timeline

 March 10, 2023: Released 'Standing Room Only' as Lead Single

-On March 10, 2023, Tim McGraw released "Standing Room Only" as the lead single from his upcoming album of the same name.
+On March 10, 2023, Tim McGraw released the title track "Standing Room Only" as the lead single from his upcoming album.
 It reached number 2 on the U.S. Country Airplay chart.

 April 2023: Gifted Guitar to Brandon Davis

-In April 2023, Tim McGraw surprised rising country star Brandon Davis, whom he toured with in 2022, with a new guitar after Davis' gear was stolen.
+In April 2023, Tim McGraw surprised rising country star Brandon Davis with a new guitar after Davis' gear was stolen earlier in the month.

 August 25, 2023: Released 'Standing Room Only' Album

-On August 25, 2023, Tim McGraw released his sixteenth studio album, titled "Standing Room Only".
+On August 25, 2023, Tim McGraw released his sixteenth studio album, "Standing Room Only".

 November 21, 2023: Surprise Release of 'Poet's Resumé' EP